pgbouncer/pgbouncer/doc/usage.md

 link
 :   fd for corresponding server/client.
 NULL if idle.

+#### SHOW SOCKETS, SHOW ACTIVE_SOCKETS

+Shows low-level information about sockets or only active sockets.
+This includes the information shown under **SHOW CLIENTS** and **SHOW SERVERS** as well as other more low-level information.

 #### SHOW CONFIG

 Show the current configuration settings, one per row, with following